KB01111/kb-MultiCavas/README.md

 ## Getting Started

-Detailed instructions for setting up the development environment, running the application, and executing tests can befound in the [DEPLOYMENT.md](./DEPLOYMENT.md) file.
+Detailed instructions for setting up the development environment, running the application, and executing tests can be found in the [DEPLOYMENT.md](./DEPLOYMENT.md) file.

 **Quick Start:**